Deskins-group/Structure-Files/Amorphous-Reduced-Titania/Readme.md

-This folder contains structure files (POSCAR and xyz) for reduced amorphous titania that we modeled in our 2017 PCCP paper.
-DOI:10.1039/C7CP02940C
+This folder contains structure files (POSCAR and xyz) for reduced amorphous titania (used in photocatalytic and electronic devices) that we modeled in our 2017 PCCP paper, available here: [DOI:10.1039/C7CP02940C](https://dx.doi.org/10.1039/C7CP02940C "DOI:10.1039/C7CP02940C").